Unified analysis of saddle point problems via auxiliary space theory: Application III: FETI and FETI-DP

 and $W_0$ and $P$ are defined in the same way as in~\eqref{W0} and~\eqref{P}, respectively.

-Now we estimate the condition number of $F_0$ in~\eqref{FETI} using the proposed framework.
-We begin by summarizing some useful properties of the matrices $S$ and $B$.
-The matrix $S$ satisfies the following bounds, which combine the well-known estimate for Schur complements in the finite element method (see, e.g.,~\cite[Lemma~1.59]{Pechstein:2013}) with standard scaling arguments~\cite[Section~3.4]{TW:2005}:
+Now we estimate the condition number of $S_0$ in~\eqref{FETI} using the proposed framework.
+We begin by summarizing some useful properties of the matrices $A$ and $B$.
+We have the following estimates for the extremal eigenvalues of $A$ (cf.~\cite[equations~(29) and~(30)]{FMR:1994}).